PopovEvgeniy/bird2d/readme.txt

 The project description.

 Bird 2D is an ultra-fast 2D game engine for Linux.
-It uses OPENGL for rendering.
+It uses OpenGL for rendering.

 The license.